Bowling Green State University sophomore dies after drinking at fraternity event, family attorney says | NewsChannel 3-12

 “He was a beloved son, brother, and grandson,” Alto said.
 “At this time we are gathering all of the facts leading to his untimely death and we have no interest in commenting on speculation.”

-Pi Kappa Alpha International Fraternity said in a statement Saturday that a new member of the BGSU chapter “was involved in an alleged incident of alcohol-related hazing at an off-campus event.”
+“No family should have to endure such a devastating loss.
+The International Fraternity joins Stone’s family and friends in their grief and extends its deepest and sincere sympathy to all of those affected by this senseless tragedy,” the statement said.

-“The International Fraternity is horrified and outraged by this incident,” the international fraternity said in a statement.
-“The Fraternity has a zero-tolerance policy toward illegal activity, substance abuse, bullying, and hazing of any kind.”
+The statement said the fraternity has a zero-tolerance policy toward illegal activity, including substance abuse and hazing, and has placed the BGSU chapter on administrative suspension.

-The BGSU chapter was placed on “administrative suspension,” the fraternity added.
-“We will also pursue permanent suspension of Delta Beta Chapter as well as expulsion of all chapter members from the International Fraternity.
+“We will also pursue permanent suspension of Delta Beta Chapter as well as expulsion of all chapter members from the International Fraternity,” the statement said.

 A spokesperson for BGSU told CNN that it has also placed its chapter of Pi Kappa Alpha on interim suspension.